 So, Yahweh is doing this to swear a covenant with Abram in order to assure Abram of his promises.
 But oddly, we never read here that Abram passes through the pieces.
 Instead, we only read that a smoking fire pot and a flaming torch—both of which represent Yahweh himself—passed through the pieces (Gen. 15:17).

-This means that Yahweh put both sides of the covenants upon himself, promising to be torn in two if he broke the terms of the covenant, and also to be torn in two if Abram (or Abram’s offspring) broke the terms of the covenant.
+This means that Yahweh put both sides of the covenants upon himself, promising to be broken if he broke the terms of the covenant, and also to be broken if Abram (or Abram’s offspring) broke the terms of the covenant.

 When you and I struggle to believe God, it may be helpful to remember that he already has kept his promises.
-At the cross, Yahweh himself in the person of Jesus Christ was torn in two to uphold his covenantal promises.
-Specifically, Jesus Christ was torn apart so that God could impute Jesus’ righteousness to us who believe in him for salvation.
+At the cross, Yahweh himself in the person of Jesus Christ was broken to uphold his covenantal promises.
+Specifically, the body of Jesus Christ was broken so that God could impute Jesus’ righteousness to us who believe in him for salvation.